J. Lister Hill: 1962 campaign

 In 1962, Hill sought his last term in office but faced an unusually strong Republican opponent in James D. Martin, a petroleum products distributor from Gadsden.
 Like Hill, Martin supported the Tennessee Valley Authority, a New Deal project begun in 1933.
 Martin noted that the original sponsor of the interstate development agency was a Republican US Senator, George W. Norris of Nebraska.
-Martin proposed in the campaign the TVA headquarters to be relocated from Knoxville, Tennessee, to its original point of development, Muscle Shoals, Alabama.
+During the campaign, Martin proposed that the TVA headquarters be relocated from Knoxville, Tennessee, to its original point of development, Muscle Shoals, Alabama.
 Hill had worked to fund other public works projects too, including the deepening of the Mobile Ship Channel, the building of the Gainesville Lock and Dam in Sumter County, and the Tennessee-Tombigbee Waterway, an ultimately successful strategy to link the Tennessee River with the Gulf of Mexico.
 In the campaign against Martin, Hill said, "If Alabama is to continue the progress and development she has achieved, she cannot do so by deserting the great Democratic Party."

-Hill pledged to seek renewed funding for the Redstone Arsenal and Marshall Space Flight Center in Huntsville, Alabama, and accused Eisenhower of having neglected the space program while the former Soviet Union was placing Sputnik into the atmosphere.
+Hill pledged to seek renewed funding for the Redstone Arsenal and Marshall Space Flight Center in Huntsville, Alabama, and accused former President Eisenhower of having neglected the space program while the former Soviet Union was placing Sputnik into the atmosphere.
 Strongly endorsed by organized labor, Hill accused the Republicans of exploiting the South to enrich the North and the East and attacked the legacy of former President Herbert Hoover and the earlier "evils" of Reconstruction.
 Hill predicted that Alabama voters would bury the Republicans "under an avalanche."

 The 1962 midterm elections were overshadowed by the Cuban Missile Crisis.
 Martin joined Hill in endorsing the quarantine of Cuba but insisted that the problem was an outgrowth of the failed Bay of Pigs Invasion of 1961.
 Hill said that Soviet premier Nikita S. Khrushchev had "chickened out" because "the one thing the communists respect is strength."
-The New York Times speculated that the blockade ordered by Kennedy may have spared Hill from defeat.
+The New York Times speculated that the blockade ordered by President John F. Kennedy may have saved Hill from defeat.